Early Signs of Autism

 When should I reach out to schedule an assessment?

-Autism Spectrum Disorder (ASD) can be diagnosed at any age, and if you have concerns, it is best to speak with your primary health care provider as soon as possible.
-In general, individuals with ASD have impairments in social communication and repetitive stereotypical behaviours.
+Autism can be diagnosed at any age, and if you have concerns, it is best to speak with your primary health care provider as soon as possible.
+In general, individuals with autism have impairments in social communication and repetitive stereotypical behaviours.
 These often present early in life and may changes as children develop.
-Because ASD is a spectrum disorder, each child with autism has their own unique profile of strengths and needs.
+Because autism is a spectrum, each child with autism has their own unique profile of strengths and needs.
 Children do best when they have the right resources, accommodations and intervention in place to support them.

 Additional information and resources about early signs and getting a diagnosis: